-With heaps of public holidays to make the most of throughout the year, lots of expats will be taking the chance to jump on planes and enjoy short breaks from Singapore.
-Lacking inspiration for a long weekend vacation?
-Fear not!
+With heaps of public holidays to make the most of throughout the year, lots of expats will be taking the chance to jump on planes and enjoy long weekends away from Singapore.
 We’ve got loads of easy solutions depending on the type of trip you’re craving.
 Plus, with only one or two days off, who wants to spend a large part of the break hanging out at the airport?
 We want to enjoy our holidays sunbathing on a beach, running through jungles or staring at temples!
 So, whatever holiday you fancy, these destinations will take less than three hours to reach.

 For a sporty trip… Ho Chi Minh City, Vietnam (3 hours)

 Relaxation doesn’t necessarily mean lazing around – sport can be a great way to let off steam.
 And cycling is a great way to exercise gently (or not, if you’re big on fitness!) while seeing plenty of scenery.
 Fly to Vietnam where they offer a selection of guided bike tours.
 You’re able to see the country from a different point of view as you ride through villages, rivers, forests and religious sites that are inaccessible by car, plus you get to try true local cuisine away from tourist spots.
 You can also customise your holiday according to what you want to see and do.
 So, if you want to visit certain temples or cruise the Mekong, you can.

 For nature lovers… Khao Lak, Thailand (1 hour 40 mins)